speedchecker/speedchecker-sdk-android/README.md

 Yes!
 Please take a look at this [repo](https://github.com/speedchecker/speedchecker-sdk-ios)

+### **Does SDK support other types of tests?**

+Yes!
+YouTube video streaming, Voice over IP and other tests are there as well.
+Check out our [API documentation](https://github.com/speedchecker/speedchecker-sdk-android/wiki/API-documentation)

 ### **Do you provide free support?**

 No, we provide support only on Basic and Advanced plans